|

 2) Bring a canine first aid kit

-Basic supplies should include bandages, antibiotic ointment, and eye wash.
-We make sure to pack any medications our dogs might need like Benadryl for allergic reactions or their regular prescriptions.
+Our kit always has bandages, antibiotic ointment, and eye wash.
+We also bring any medications our dogs might need, like Benadryl or regular prescriptions.

 Kurgo Portable Dog First Aid Kit